Eurema hecabe (Sulphur sp.)

 There are 5 species within the genus Eurema in Japan: Eurema blanda, Eurema brigitta, Eurema hecabe, Eurema mandarina and Eurema laeta.

-a) the number of spots in the underside forewing cell, combined with
+The main differences between the species are:a) the number of black spots on the underside of the forewing, combined with

 The difference, however, is on the underside of the forewing.